-That's what this workshop is all about...how to help a friend who's struggling with sexual sin.
-That's a friend will do if his brother needs help of any kind, right?
-Help him!
-Be an instrument of restoration!

-Galatians 6:1 "Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
+And that's a true friend will do if his brother needs help, right?
+He'll get involved.
+He'll be an instrument of restoration!
+So says Galatians 6:1, "Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you also may be tempted."